Mishti92/writing-from-the-void/content/project amor/healing or justifying my red flags.md

 So back to the question:
 Am I healing or have I just created a narrative around my old coping patterns?
 Is it healing or is it me justifying my anxious attachment.

-Ahaaan!!
 But is it anxious attachment?

 So while I did get hurt and yes, that trigger led to a tiny burn on the wounds, that soon turned into a stream of tears.
 But that had nothing to do with this chico.